ngonthier/various_exp_texture_synthesis/README.md

 If you don't have the admin right try : pip install --user -r requirements.txt

+This requirements file have been generated with the help of pipreqs.

 For instance you need :
 Tensorflow >= 1.2